KxSystems/kx-vscode/README.md

 - **Managed q session** - alias 'local'

     You can use Visual Studio Code's controls to start and stop a managed connection.
 When you exit Visual Studio Code, the q process stops.
-To allow vscode to manage a q process, set the alias as 'local' when creating it
+To allow Visual Studio Code to manage a q process, set the alias as 'local' when creating it

 - **Unmanaged q session**

     You manage the q process outside of Visual Studio Code.
 The q process runs irrespective of whether you have Visual Studio Code open or not.
-When creating a connection in vscode set the alias to anything else other than 'local' or 'insights'
+When creating a connection in Visual Studio Code set the alias to anything else other than 'local' or 'insights'

-- **kdb Insights**
+- **kdb Insights Enterprise**

     You can connect to an instance of kdb Insights Enterprise.